NikhilaVattikunta/Personal-Portfolio-Website/README.md

-# Personal-Portfolio-Website
+# Personal Portfolio Website

-A simple personal portfolio website built using HTML and CSS.
+This is a simple personal portfolio website built using HTML and CSS.

+## Features
+- About Me Section
+- Skills Section
+- Contact Information
+- Clean and Simple Design

+## Technologies Used
+- HTML
+- CSS

+## Author
+Nikhila Sree Vattikunta